complexrehabsystems/ShoppingCart_Interview/README.md

 ```

-All cart operations are specified in a set of unit tests, and the project is complete when all unit tests are passing.
+These operations are specified in a set of [unit tests](https://github.com/daniel-packard/ShoppingCart_Interview/blob/master/ShoppingCart_Interview/Test/When_adding_and_removing_items_to_a_shopping_cart.cs), and the project is complete when all unit tests are passing.

-BONUS: After implementing code to pass the provided tests, you can optionally follow up by addressing some (or all) of these points:
+BONUS: After implementingthe solution, you can optionally follow up by addressing some (or all) of these points:
 - A) Suggest unit tests that you think should be added.
 - B) Propose a way to add the concept of a Discount to the ShoppingCart
   - e.g. a percentage discount off the cart total, buy one get one free, etc
   - No need to _implement_ Discounts -- this is just to gain insight into your software design thought process.
 - C) Propose a database schema that would support the operations used here
+  - what if you want to review an old order, but prices have since been updated?

 ## Tips and Best Practices

-* Use modern C# idioms whereever possible (LINQ, lambda expressions, expression body members, etc)
+* Use modern C# idioms wherever possible (LINQ, lambda expressions, expression body members, etc)
 * Avoid using imperative style (loops, if/else, etc)
 * Avoid nested logic and unnecessary branching
-* When suggesting new tests, especially try to think of edge cases (e.g. what should happen if you try to remove something that is not in the cart?)
+* When suggesting new tests, especially try to think of edge cases (e.g. what should happen if you try to remove something that is not in the cart?
+What happens if you try to remove more items than the cart contains?)
-* Take time to refactor if you have duplicated logic
+* Please take time to refactor if you have duplicated logic
 * Optimize for readability/maintainability over performance.

-Here is a small example of the work required to make one small test pass:
+Here is a small sample of the work required to make one small test pass:
 * [https://github.com/daniel-packard/ShoppingCart_Interview/pull/2/files](https://github.com/daniel-packard/ShoppingCart_Interview/pull/2/files)